mattwarren/mattwarren.github.io/_posts/2016-08-08-GC-Pauses-and-Safe-Points.md

 ```
 ([full JIT diagnostic output of **Partially** Interruptible method](https://gist.github.com/mattwarren/06dd970b5364c80d445da4252558a5d3#file-testmethod-partially-interruptible-md))

-Interesting enough there seems to be existing functionality where the JIT will insert `JIT_PollGC()` calls into **user** code, available via the [`GCPollType` CLR Configuration flag](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/clr-configuration-knobs.md).
-However by default it's disabled and in my tests turning it on cause the CoreCLR to exit with some interesting errors.
+Interesting enough there seems to be existing functionality in the .NET JIT, where it will insert `JIT_PollGC()` calls into **user** code, available via the [`GCPollType` CLR Configuration flag](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/clr-configuration-knobs.md).
+However by default it's disabled and in my tests turning it on causes the CoreCLR to exit with some interesting errors.
 So it appears that currently, the default or supported behaviour is to use thread-suspension on user code, rather than inserting explicit `JIT_PollGC()` calls.

 ----